rinseeprince/sales-training-simulator/IVY_README.md

 ### How It Works

-Ivy uses a sophisticated "silent context" system to establish character roles without the user hearing setup instructions.
+Ivy Scenario Builder uses a sophisticated "silent context" system to establish character roles without the user hearing setup instructions.

 #### 1. Context Message Structure